monikastrah/431-2020/projects/projectA/projectA.md

     appended with `_raw` so that, for example, if you choose to use variable `v009_rawvalue` which is about adult smoking, your variable name should be `adult_smoking_raw`
-  - your six “clean” versions of the data as described above, with your variables 2, 5 and 6 categorized appropriately using R code, and all of them renamed to be useful, so, for instance, if you’ve categorized the adult smoking variable, you might name that `adult_smoking_cat`, and if you’ve treated it as quantitative, you
+  - your six “clean” version of the data as described above, with your variables 4 and 5 categorized appropriately using R code, and all of them renamed to be useful, so, for instance, if you’ve categorized the adult smoking variable, you might name that `adult_smoking_cat`, and if you’ve treated it as quantitative, you